-Marshall University Joan C. Edwards School of Medicine, Marshall Health and Cabell Huntington Hospital medical and dental staff welcome Marc A. Subik, M.D., to their gastroenterology teams of providers.
+Marshall University Joan C. Edwards School of Medicine, Marshall Health and Cabell Huntington Hospital medical and dental staff welcome three new specialists in the areas of pulmonology, critical care medicine, sleep medicine and endocrinology.

 More than 20 members of Marshall University’s fraternity and sorority community will be heading to Wilmington, North Carolina Thursday, Nov.
 15, to assist with hurricane relief and other needs of the community.

 Marshall University’s Jazz Ensemble I will be back on the Smith Recital Hall stage at 7:30 p.m., Wednesday, Nov.
 28, with an all new program of contemporary large jazz ensemble works, as well as some reimagined arrangements of famous themes and swinging classics from the great big bands of the past.

 Marshall University’s Center for Continuing Education will present a workshop, “Construction Contracting and Management,” to provide an update on current issues and best practices for contractors, design professionals, engineers, architects, vendors and business owners.